The three biggest concerns with ACOG’s VBAC Guidelines

 The only way change can be made is through a coordinated and strategic effort among informed parents and professionals who care about maternal health.
 And the very first step to creating change is getting your facts down pat.

 So if you want to plan a VBAC, educate your clients, or start a VBAC revolution in your community, download my free report on uterine rupture.
-By combining the facts with a strategic plan, you can improve access to VBAC in your community.
+It’s the first step to improving VBAC access in your community.

 What do you think?